 The topmost menu entry, Tune to selected station, does not appear if you have no stations highlighted.
-And if the Band Map is a fixed frequency one (i.e. not tied to an Entry Window) then the submenu for selecting a Radio from 1 through 4 appears.
+And if the Band Map is a fixed frequency one (i.e. not tied to an Entry Window) then the submenu for selecting a Radio from 1 through 4, and Radio with Keyboard Focus appears.
+WriteLog remembers your choice of radio and will send subsequent click and double click commands to that radio.

 Hold down SHIFT with right click and the band map zoom's in.
 Hold down CTRL instead, and the band map zooms out.
 Alternatively, left mouse click in the Band map anywhere to set the keyboard focus to it.
 Then hold down CTRL and rotate the mouse wheel to zoom in or out.
 The startup frequency scale/zoom of the display can be adjusted using the PixelsPerKhz entry of the BandMap section in WRITELOG.INI.
+Or you can map keyboard shortcuts BandMapZoomIn and BandMapZoomOut to keyboard keys.